 If you’ve seen the colorful sails in the Gorge and wondered how people maneuver a kiteboard, now’s your chance to take a guided lesson from certified instructors at The Dalles’ new Oregon Kiteboarding school.

 See a show at the brilliantly restored Granada Theatre, a 1929 art deco Moorish revival-style building that hosts concerts, local music groups, films and other events year-round.
 (A Beatles tribute group, the Sgt.
 Peppers Lonely Hearts Club Band, performs Oct.
 12, 2018.)
 An on-site cafe and gift shop at the theater add an extra convenience.
 Next door, the new Columbia Gorge Veterans Museum, which opened in 2017, you can walk through the exhibits designed to inspire and educate visitors about the region’s military heritage through stories of local veterans.
 Two blocks away in the walkable downtown, the nonprofit National Neon Sign Museum, which opened in summer 2018, is a hands-on, family-friendly collection of displays featuring the best of neon signage through the decades that’s sure to inspire nostalgia for some.

 You can easily tour The Dalles with the city’s murals as your map.
-Eighteen murals tell the stories of this historic community, with several offering audio narration recorded by historians, Native Americans or the artists themselves.
-In 2018 a new mural will be added to the famed collection; follow Explore The Dalles on Instagram to learn about the latest murals like the 2020 addition titled “All Together The Dalles.”
+Eighteen murals tell the stories of this historic community.
+Follow Explore The Dalles on Instagram to learn about the latest murals like the 2020 addition titled “All Together The Dalles.”

 Treat your taste buds